-"He that winneth souls is wise." - Proverbs 11:30
+He that winneth souls is wise. - Proverbs 11:30.

-The most common definition of wisdom is, that it is the choice of the best end and the selection of the most appropriate means for the accomplishment of that end-the best adaptation of means to secure a desired end.
+T HE most common definition of wisdom is, that it is the choice of the best end and the selection of the most appropriate means for the accomplishment of that end.
 "He that winneth souls," God says, "is wise."
-The object of this evening's lecture is to direct Christians in the use of means for accomplishing their infinitely desirable end, the salvation of souls.
-Tonight I shall confine my attention to the private efforts of individuals for the conversion and salvation of men.
-On another occasion, perhaps I shall use the same text in speaking of what is wise in the public preaching of the Gospel, and the labours of ministers.
-In giving some directions to aid private Christians in this work, I propose,
+The object of this Lecture is to direct Christians in the use of means for accomplishing their infinitely desirable end, the salvation of souls.
+I shall confine my attention to the private efforts of individuals for the conversion and salvation of men.
+On another occasion, perhaps, I shall use the same text in speaking of what is wise in the public preaching of the Gospel, and the labors of ministers.
+In giving some directions to aid private Christians in this work, I propose to show Christians:

-- I. To show Christians how they should deal with careless sinners. - II.
+- I. How they should deal with careless sinners. - II.
 How they should deal with awakened sinners. - III.
-How they should deal with convicted sinners.

-I. THE MANNER OF DEALING WITH CARELESS SINNERS

-- 1. In regard to the time.
+How they should deal with convicted sinners. - I. DEALING WITH CARELESS SINNERS. - In regard to the time.
 It is important that you should select a proper time to try to make a serious impression on the mind of a careless sinner.
-Much depends on timing your efforts right.

 For if you fail of selecting the most proper time, very probably you will be defeated.
-True, you may say, it is your duty at all times to warn sinners, and try to awaken them to think of their souls.
-And so it is; yet if you do not pay due regard to the time and opportunity, your hope of success may be very doubtful. - (a) It is desirable, if possible, to address a person that is careless, when he is disengaged from other employments.
+True, you may say that it is your duty at all times to warn sinners, and try to awaken them to think of their souls.
+And so it is; yet if you do not pay due regard to the time and opportunity, your hope of success may be very doubtful.

+(a) It is desirable, if possible, to address a person who is careless, when he is disengaged from other employments.
 In proportion as his attention is taken up with something else, it will be difficult to awaken him to religion.

-People who are careless and indifferent to religion are often offended, rather than benefited, by being called off from important and lawful business.
-For instance, a minister perhaps goes to visit the family of a merchant, or mechanic, or farmer, and finds the man absorbed in his business; perhaps he calls him off from his work when it is urgent, and the man is uneasy and irritable, and feels as if it was an intrusion.
+People who are careless and indifferent to religion are often offended, rather than benefitted by being called off from important and lawful business.
+For instance, a minister perhaps goes to visit the family of a merchant, or mechanic, or farmer, and finds the man absorbed in his business; perhaps he calls him off from his work when it is urgent, and the man is uneasy and irritable, and feels as if it were an intrusion.
 In such a case, there is little room to expect any good.
-Notwithstanding it is true that religion is infinitely more important than all his worldly business, and he ought to postpone everything to the salvation of his soul, yet he does not feel it, for if he did he would no longer be a careless sinner, and therefore he regards it as unjustifiable, and gets offended.
+Notwithstanding it is true that religion is infinitely more important than all his worldly business, and he ought to postpone everything to the salvation of his soul, yet he does not feel it; for if he did, he would no longer be a careless sinner; and therefore he regards it as unjustifiable, and gets offended.
 You must take him as you find him, a careless, impenitent sinner, and deal with him accordingly.
-He is absorbed in other things, and very apt to be offended if you take such a time to interfere and call his attention to religion. - (b) It is important to take a person, if possible, at a time when he is not strongly excited with any other subject.
-If that is the case, he is in an unfit frame to be addressed on the subject of religion.
-In proportion to the strength of that excitement, would be the probability that you would do no good.
-You may possibly reach him; persons have had their minds arrested and turned to religion in the midst of a powerful excitement on other subjects.
+He is absorbed in other things, and very apt to be offended, if you select such a time to call his attention to religion.

+(b) It is important to take a person, if possible, at a time when he is not strongly excited with any other subject.
+Otherwise he will be in an unfit frame to be addressed on the subject of religion.
+In proportion to the strength of that excitement would be the probability that you would do no good.
+You may possibly reach him.
+Persons have had their minds arrested and turned to religion in the midst of a powerful excitement on other subjects.
 But it is not likely.